hashicorp/terraform-provider-aws/website/docs/r/acmpca_certificate.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - Amazon Resource Name (ARN) of the certificate.
-* `certificate` - Certificate PEM.
+* `certificate` - The PEM-encoded certificate value.
-* `certificate_chain` - Certificate chain that includes any intermediate certificates and chains up to root CA that you used to sign your private certificate.
+* `certificate_chain` - The PEM-encoded certificate chain that includes any intermediate certificates and chains up to root CA.

 ## Timeouts

-`aws_acmpca_private_certificate` provides the following [Timeouts](/docs/configuration/resources.html#timeouts)
+`aws_acmpca_certificate` provides the following [Timeouts](/docs/configuration/resources.html#timeouts)
 configuration options:

 * `create` - (Default `5m`) How long to wait for a certificate authority to issue a certificate.

 ## Import

-`aws_acmpca_private_certificate` can not be imported at this time.
+`aws_acmpca_certificate` can not be imported at this time.